Skip to content

 No Comments

 One year, while turning our kitchen into a bedroom and our former bedroom into the kitchen, it finally happened.
-I had some strange desire at that point in my life when I had three children under the age of five to live pioneer style and do most things by hand.
-Things like outhouses, cleaning clothes by […]
+I had a very strange desire.
+Though I had three children under the age of five, I somehow wanted to live a pioneer style.
+This new obsession meant I wanted to do almost everything by hand. […]

 Read More »